idajohannesen/cds-lang/assignments/assignment 3/README.md

 # Assignment 3

 # Short description:
 This code calculates how many songs from a given artist include words related to an input word.
+The result is presented as a percentage.
 It takes both the artist and input word as arguments which can be decided by the user when running the code.
 Results are added to a .txt file in the ```output``` folder.

 This code uses CodeCarbon to track CO₂ emissions.
 The results are discussed in Assignment 5.